-Grab and Uber are two downloadable ride hailing mobile apps providing a safe transportation platform with easy access, anywhere and anytime.
+Grab is a downloadable ride hailing mobile app which provides a safe transportation platform with easy access, anywhere and anytime.
 Booking a ride to your desired location takes seconds and the app will provide for you the nearest available driver who will then give you a call and pick you up.
 When your ride arrives, just hop in the car and the driver will drive you to your destination.

-The advantage to making use of these apps is that you are informed of the estimated fares beforehand and they sure are economical.
+The advantage to using this apps is that you will be informed of the estimated fares beforehand and they sure are economical.
 You will also get to know who will be picking you up, the type of vehicle and its registration number.

 Grab is available for both Apple and Android users.
 Download Grab today!

 You will usually find a few taxis waiting in front of the larger shopping complexes and the major hotels, which are conveniently also located close to the nightlife of Miri.
 Prices are definitely higher than in West Malaysia.

 Miri Executive Taxi Service is located in Krokop and is open 24 hours.
 They can be contacted at +60 12 870 4521.